datacoves/docs/docs/how-tos/metrics-and-logs/README.md

 # Metrics and Logs How Tos

-Datacoves comes out of the box with [Grafana](/reference/metrics-and-logs/grafana.md) access to monitor your Airflow, Datacoves image builds and more!
+Datacoves provides [Grafana](/reference/metrics-and-logs/grafana.md) to monitor Airflow, Docker image builds, and more!

-A user must have top level access such as `Datacoves Admin` or `Project Admin` to gain access to Grafana.
+A user must have a Datacoves role with Grafana access.
+These include, `Datacoves Admin`, `Project Admin`, or `Environment Admin`.

 ![Grafana Icon](assets/grafana-eye.jpg)